echogarden-project/echogarden/docs/API.md

 ### `translateSpeech(input, options)`

-Translates speech audio directly to English text.
+Translates speech audio directly to a transcript in a different language (only English is currently supported).

 * `input`: can be an audio file path (`string`), encoded audio (`Buffer` or `Uint8array`) or a raw audio object (`RawAudio`)
 * `options`: speech translation options object